FastLloyd: Federated, Accurate, Secure, and Tunable $k$-Means Clustering with Differential Privacy: Extensions

-In this section, we discuss alternatives to using the service provider.
-A trivial alternative is that each client could locally noise their centroids before sending them to another client (or set of clients) to aggregate.
-The downside to this approach is that the error will compound with the number of clients and decrease utility.
+Masked Secure Aggregation (MSA) is at the core of our protocol and requires a semi-honest server to perform the aggregation.
 An alternative is for all or a subset of the clients to take the role of a computation node in an MPC protocol.
-In this case, the centroids would be secret shared and aggregated in MPC, then Laplace noise would need to be added similar to \ourProtocol.
+In this case, the centroids would be secret shared and aggregated in MPC, then DP noise would need to be added before release every iteration.
 The noise addition can be implemented by each computation node sampling noise locally and adding it to their shares.
-Depending on how many nodes are assumed, to be honest, this will necessarily add more noise than \ourProtocol~to ensure privacy in the presence of one or more nodes colluding.
+Depending on how many nodes are assumed to be honest, this will necessarily add more noise than \ourProtocol~to ensure privacy in the presence of one or more colluding nodes.
 Alternatively, the computation nodes can jointly sample the noise using the protocol of Wu et al.~\cite{wu16}.
 The disadvantage of this approach is that it will add a large computational overhead.
-However, it would still be significantly faster than related work such as Mohassel et al.~\cite{Mohassel2020}, which would incur a similar overhead in addition to their already high computation cost.
+However, it would still be significantly faster than the strawman solution of applying an end-to-end MPC protocol such as Mohassel et al.~\cite{Mohassel2020} which would also need to sample noise this way (in addition to their already high computation cost).